-The institution which is NAAC Accredited shall submit only the soft copy NAAC Authorities as word file (.doc/.docx) through e-mail (naac.aqar@gmail.com).
+The NAAC Accredited institutions need to submit only the soft copy as word file (.doc/.docx) through e-mail (naac.aqar@gmail.com).
 The file name needs to be submitted with Track ID of the institution and College Name.
-For example MHCOGN16601-Samudra Arts and Science College, Taliamegu-Maharashtra.doc or EC_32_A&A_143 dated 3-5-2004-Samudra Arts and Science College, Taliamegu-Maharashtra.doc.
-The Higher Education The Institutions will not submit the printed/hard copy to NAAC Authorities and shall document the acknowledgement sent to the institutions through e-mail.
+For example MHCOGN16601-Samudra Arts and Science College, Taliamegu-Maharashtra.doc or EC\32\A&A\143 dated 3-5-2004-Samudra Arts and Science College, Taliamegu-Maharashtra.doc.
+The Higher Education Institutions need not submit the printed/hard copy to NAAC.
+The acknowledgements would be sent to the institutions through e-mail.